Links

 All references to the Group Matte will then be removed from the layers.

-If layers have Group Matte Merge Layers which contain only the reference to the deleted Group Matte Layer, the Matte Merge layer and track matte state will be removed.
+If layers have Group Matte Merge Layers which contain only the reference to the deleted Group Matte Layer (those only exist in AE versions below 23), the Matte Merge layer and track matte state will be removed.

 If multiple matte references on the Matte Merge layer exist, the Matte Merge layer will stay intact, and only the Calculations effect, referencing the Group Matte Layer will be removed.
 If there's just one matte reference left after removing the reference to the Group Matte Layer, the Matte Merge will be undone and the matte converted back to a single track matte.